RS-485 Line Quality

 Figure 2 – asymmetric signal on the communication line (possible reason is “D+” or “D-” short circuit on the “GND” circuit);

-Figure 3 – low level signal on the communication line, with signal range less than 3 V (possible reason is low line resistance between “D+” and “D-” circuits or faulty drivers of those devices which form low level signals.
+Figure 3 – low level signal on the communication line, with signal range below 3 V (possible reason is low line resistance between “D+” and “D-” circuits or faulty drivers of the devices which form low level signals.

 Note: to identify a specific device, activate its identifier on the “Device manager” tab and check its response in the “Multichannel oscilloscope” window.